 Regular Credit Courses Percent of Refund

-Prior to first day of semester or term 100%
+Prior to first day of semeste er or term 100%

 During first week of class 80%

-During second week of class 50%
+During second week of cla SS 50%

-No refund after second week of class
+No refund after second we ek of class

-(Eight-week classes prorated, including
+(Eight-week classes prorate ed, including summer session.)

-summer session.)

-Any extraordinary circumstances involving tuition refund shall be brought to the attention of the Registrar.
-The Vice President of Student Affairs shall make the final decision on such tuition refund requests.
+Any extraordinary circumstances involving tuition refund shall be brought to the attention of the dean of admissions and the registrar.